-Key Discussion Questions: which are really helpful for 10 Cognitive Biases That Distort Your have proposed some Based on your understanding, why cognitive biased them.
-Thinking solution toward such is importance in your daily life?
-How to apply cognitive biases in your teaching?
-What are the causes of cognitive biases?
-To what extent the social pressure causes cognitive https://www.verywellmind.com/coqnitive- cognitive bias that you biases? biases-distort-thinking-2794763 committed.
+- Based on your understanding, why cognitive biased is importance in your daily life? - 2.
+How to apply cognitive biases in your teaching? - 3.
+What are the causes of cognitive biases? - 4.
+To what extent the social pressure causes cognitive biases?